-- The client and Interactive Syslog Server can be installed on Windows 2000 SP3 and above.
-This includes Windows XP, Windows 2003/2008/2012/2016 servers, Windows Vista and Windows 7/8.
-The operating system variant (Workstation, Server ...) is irrelevant. - The client is suitet for 32bit and 64bit operating systems.
-The installer determines the correct version for the operating system by itself. - The client uses XML technology.
-Unfortunately, operating system XML support is only available if at least Internet Explorer 4.01 SP1 is installed. - The client requires roughly 6 MB RAM in addition to the operating system minimum requirements.
-It also needs around 10 MB of disk space. - The client is available for Intel based systems, only.
+- The client can be installed on Windows 2003 and above.
+This includes Windows XP, Windows 2008/2012/2016 servers, Windows Vista and Windows 7/8/10.
+The operating system variant (Workstation, Server ...) is irrelevant. - The client is suited for 32bit and 64bit operating systems.
+It runs automatically on each platform in 32Bit or 64Bit mode. - The client uses Microsoft .Net Framework technology.
+The Installer will automatically install the necessary .Net Framework components before installation.
+A network connection maybe required in order to download additional components. - The client requires roughly 8 MB RAM in addition to the operating system minimum requirements.
+It also needs around 5 MB of disk space.